dockstore/dockstore/_docs/docs.md

 > For Dockstore 1.5.0+

-C) You will be able to use our new hosted workflows approach to store tools and workflows directly on dockstore.org to quickly get started, prototype your ideas, and share workflows with a limited audience.
+C) You will be able to use our new hosted workflows service to store tools and workflows directly on dockstore.org to quickly get started, prototype your ideas, and share workflows with a limited audience.

 In all three cases, you will have an opportunity to clean-up and configure your work before publishing to the rest of the world to see.

 You can mix and match in a number of these approaches.
 For example, you can go beyond our simple tutorials and automated approach to manually register tools that point at locations like Docker Hub, Seven Bridges, and Amazon ECR.
 You can substitute WDL and Nextflow for the descriptor language for workflows.
 You might even be able to mix and match descriptor languages eventually!

 Over time, we find "skinny" Docker images, those with single tools installed in them, are more helpful for extending and building new workflows with.
 That being said, "fat" Docker containers, which include multiple tools and even full workflows with frameworks like [SeqWare](http://seqware.io) or [Galaxy](https://galaxyproject.org/), can have their place as well.
 Projects like the ICGC [PanCancer Analysis of Whole Genomes](https://dcc.icgc.org/pcawg) (PCAWG) made use of "fat" Docker containers that had complex workflows that fully encapsulated alignment and variant calling.
 The self-contained nature of these Docker containers allowed for mobility between a wide variety of environments and greatly simplified the setup of these pipelines across a wide variety of HPC and cloud environments.
-Either approach works for the Dockstore so long as you can describe the tool or workflow inside the Docker container as a CWL-defined tool (which you can for most things).
+Either approach works for the Dockstore so long as you can describe the tool or workflow inside the Docker container as a CWL/WDL-defined tool (which you can for most things).

 ## Promoting Standards